 If you’re introducing fresh grass or veggies that your guinea pig has never tried before, be sure to offer them gradually in small amounts to avoid stomach issues and bloat.

-For ways to save money on guinea pig care, as well as some tips on how to buy your hay in bulk, check out our article 8 Ways to Save Money With Guinea Pigs.
+For ways to save money on guinea pig care, as well as some tips on how to buy your hay in bulk, you can also check out our article 8 Creative Ways to Save Money With Guinea Pigs.